Conventional Loan Guide: Everything You Need to Know

 Conventional loans are mortgages made by private lenders that meet the underwriting requirements of Fannie Mae or Freddie Mac, two of the largest acquirers of mortgages on the secondary market.
 In fact, nearly 70% of all home loans made in the United States are conventional.
 Fannie and Freddie are government-sponsored entities (GSEs), not agencies, that are regulated but not operated by the U.S. Government.

-Two are two main characteristics of conventional mortgage products.
+There are two main characteristics of conventional mortgage products.
 The word “conventional” refers to a loan not insured by a government agency (unlike FHA, VA and USDA loans which are backed by government-operated insurance pools).
 Also, the size of conventional loans cannot exceed conforming loan limits set by the Federal Housing Finance Agency (FHFA).
 Given the close association of the two features, you’ll often hear the two words “conventional” and “conforming” in the same breath.

 Conventional Loan Programs

 Until recently, getting a conventional mortgage meant making a 20% down payment.
 That wasn’t a very pleasant situation for first-time home buyers, who often had less cash saved up to buy a home.
 In the past, conventional loans were mostly used by “move up” buyers who could use the equity from their first home as the source of down payment money to buy a bigger home.